Research

 2023: Baltimore City fund mapping

 Fund mapping is a process of gathering information on investments from multiple public and private funders to help leaders better understand where money is coming from, where it’s going, and how it aligns with community needs.
-Baltimore’s Promise is the local lead on this fund map project, in partnership with Annie E. Casey Foundation and the Maryland Philanthropy Network, and with support from Mainspring Consulting to collect and analyze data.
+Baltimore’s Promise is the local lead on this fund map project, in partnership with The Annie E. Casey Foundation and the Maryland Philanthropy Network, and with support from MainSpring Consulting, to collect and analyze data.
 The fund mapping data reflects fiscal year 2022 as it relates to supports and services for young people ages 14-24 in Baltimore City.
 Click here to visit the fund mapping webpage.

 Post-Secondary Pathways in Baltimore City